xzhuo/TargetBulkUpload/README.md

 Before fill in the excel template, you must decide how do you want to use the "user accession" column.
 User accession can be used as a temporary accession to link different records and establish relationships.
 In this case, the user accessions you entered in the excel will be removed once your records get their system accessions.

 The user accession can also have actural meaning to you and you want to save your user accession in our database.
-In this case, please make sure all your records have unique user accessions.
+In this case, records submitted by a same user must have unique user accession. please make sure all your records have unique user accessions.

 Summary:
 * Don't use the ```--saveacc``` flag if: